Nexus369/construction-ppe-detection/README.md

 - YOLOv8 by Ultralytics
 - TailwindCSS for styling
 - Demo images from Freepik

+#Developed By Jasbir Singh Monga